andy-bond/andy.bond/src/posts/angular/dynamic-lazy-loaded-components.md

 Notice that the `@Input` is named the same as the selector for our directive - this allows us to pass our input string and apply the directive in a more concise way.

 The only other things of note here are the injected services.
-- `compiler` will be used to compile the module that our component is declared in.
 - `viewContainerRef` is the view that our component will be placed in.
 - `widgetConfiguration` is a token of our own making that will contain a map to the lazy loaded components.